 California’s diversity is one of its greatest strengths.
 Heal the Bay is committed to creating and maintaining a diverse and inclusive environment that respects all individuals regardless of gender, race, ethnicity, sexual orientation, physical ability, religion, or age.
 We are focused on recruiting and retaining a diverse team of employees, fostering a positive environment where inclusive behaviors are the norm, prioritizing our work through an equity and inclusivity lens, and embedding accountability for diversity throughout the organization.
 We are committed to creating an environment where all employees are included, are treated with dignity and respect, and are in a position to contribute to our success.

 Heal the Bay is looking for a part-time community educator to support our Science, Policy & Outreach Department.
 The position will primarily focus on educating the shoreline angling community and general public on health risks associated with consuming fish caught in L.A. and Orange Counties.
 The principal method of outreach will be interviewing anglers in multiple languages.
 In addition to interviewing anglers, Outreach Associates will disseminate appropriate literature (health advisories, fish catch limits, etc.) to anglers and the public.
 The outreach will be conducted at eight local piers from Santa Monica Pier to Seal Beach Pier.

-Heal the Bay will orient team members on fish identification; fishing regulations and health advisories for Southern California; and the contamination history of the Palos Verdes Peninsula.
+Heal the Bay will train team members on fish identification; fishing regulations and health advisories for Southern California; and the DDT and PCB contamination history of the Palos Verdes Peninsula.
 This is a great opportunity for college level students or concerned members of the community to get involved and make a difference.

 - Educate the angler community and the general public regarding: